 My Lord, Is it permissible and advisable to provide statutory appeals directly to the Supreme Court, from orders of Tribunals, on issues not affecting national or public interest or other aspects of statutory framework in respect of Tribunals?
 “In an Article by Shri T.R.
 Andhyarujina former Solicitor General of India, titled ‘Restoring the Character and […]Read more "Referred to Larger Bench XI: Statutory Appeals to Supreme Court"

-My Lord, Is the huge pendency of cases in the Supreme Court, caused by the Court not restricting its consideration, as in the case of the Apex Courts of other countries, to constitutional issues, questions of national importance, differences of opinion between different High Courts, death sentence cases and matters entrusted to the Supreme Court […]Read more "Referred to Larger Bench X: Vidhi Centre for Legal Policy"
+My Lord, Is the huge pendency of cases in the Supreme Court, caused by express provisions of the Constitution not restricting the Court’s consideration, as opposed to the Apex Courts of other countries, whose consideration is restricted to constitutional issues, questions of national importance, differences of opinion between different High Courts, death sentence cases etc.? […]Read more "Referred to Larger Bench X: Vidhi Centre for Legal Policy"

 In Keshav Mills Co.
 Ltd. v.
 CIT, (1965) 2 SCR 908 a Constitution Bench enacted circumstances in which a Reference to a Larger Bench would lie.
 It was held that in revisiting and revising its earlier decision, the SC should ask itself whether in the interest of the public good or for any other valid and […]Read more "Referred to Larger Bench IX: Atiabari Tea, (1961) 1 SCR 809 and Automobile Transport, (1963) 1 SCR 491"